HackerspaceMumbai/eleventy-high-performance-blog/blog/The_MVP_Challenge.md

 ## Diversity and Inclusion

-All three learning paths had a common set of modules for Diversity and Inclusion.
-It unlocked my mind to help me understand that thinking about accessibility will not only help us improve our processes, but also an attendee's experience.
+All three learning paths had a set of modules for Diversity and Inclusion.
+It brought home a long-ignored fact: Accessibility immeasurably improves an attendee's experience.
 We will ensure to put these learnings into effect when we refactor the Visage app.

 [App development - Learn | Microsoft Docs](https://docs.microsoft.com/en-us/learn/modules/digital-accessibility/01-app-development/?WT.mc_id=AI-MVP-5003041)